dask/dask-ml/docs/source/hyper-parameter-search.rst

 See :ref:`hyperparameter.drop-in` for more.

 Dask-ML's :ref:`*incremental* hyperparameter optimizers
-<hyperparameter.incremental>` are useful if the estimator implement
+<hyperparameter.incremental>` are useful if the data is large and the estimator implements
-``partial_fit`` and either

-* the data is large; or
+``partial_fit``.
-* the search is large and takes a long time

-These `incremental` searches can reduce time to solution by (cleverly) deciding which parameters to evaluate.
+If the search is large and takes a long time, these `incremental` searches can reduce time to solution by (cleverly) deciding which parameters to evaluate.
 These searches `adapt` to history to decide which parameters to continue evaluating and are called "`adaptive` model selection algorithms".

+This can be summarized with a table:

 .. _hyperparameter.drop-in: